 7.1.2 Outer Container

-The materials used to manufacture the outer containers shall be stainless steel of Grade 304 as per IS 5522.
+The materials used to manufacture the outer containers shall be stainless steel of grade 304 as per IS 5522.
 The sheet thickness used shall be a minimum of 0.7 mm, and should not be less than 0.5 mm at any point in the finished product

 7.1.2.1 The two strip loops on either side of the opening, on top, to enable locking of the lid shall be made of grade 304 as per IS 5522, minimum thickness of 0.7, and a minimum width of 15 mm.
 If spot welding is done either side shall have at least four spots.
 The spot-welding process should be under control/qualified.
-Refer to 7.2 for fixing of the handle(s).
+See 7.2 for fixing of the handle(s).

 NOTE — The purpose of these two strips is to ensure the lid can be locked.
 When the lid is placed and rotated, it should lock or unlock based on the direction of rotation of the lid.